USEPA/EDD-PDF-combiner-tool/README.md

 **Usage Workflow**
 1. Select folder contain PDFs
 2. Choose Combine Option:
-    a.
-Single PDF: Combine PDs into one file.
+    - Single PDF: Combine PDs into one file.
-    b.
-Max of 100 MB: Combine into multiple files (parts), each not exceeding the 100 MB size limit.
+    - Max of 100 MB: Combine into multiple files (parts), each not exceeding the 100 MB size limit.
 Parts are saved in a new folder within the selected location.
 This option is useful for sending PDFs via email.
-3. Click Strat Combining.
+4. Click Strat Combining.
-4. Cancel the combining at any time.
+5. Cancel the combining at any time.
-5. View progress and final status in the app.
+6. View progress and final status in the app.

 **Build and Deployment**
 -	Built using C# (.Net WinForms)
 -	.Net Framework (8.0): Long-term support (LTS) release of the .NET platform
 -	Target OS version: 10.0.17763.0 (Can be changed).
 -	Supported OS version: The minimum OS version that the project will run on is 7.0 (Can be changed).
 -	Published as self-contained Single EXE.
-All dependencies are contained in the EXE. dependencies used: o PDFSharp
+All dependencies are contained in the EXE. dependencies used:
+    -	PDFSharp
 -	No updates are required.
 -	Target Runtime: win-x64 (Can be changed).
 -	Changes to the code requires publishing new EXE.